-Just when the world is embracing probiotics and all of their wonderful health benefits, we learn of another term called prebiotics.
-We'll explain the difference between the two, as well as why you need them and how to get more.
+You may have heard of probiotics and all of their wonderful health benefits.
+But have you heard of prebiotics.
+They're just as good for you - and in a completely different way.
+I'll explain the difference between the two, why you need them, and how to get more.

-We are just starting to research and uncover all of the potential of having a healthy microbiome.
-But one thing that health experts know now is that eating prebiotic-containing foods on a consistent basis offers many benefits for your health, including:
+Every year, researchers uncover more about the benefits of prebiotics and having a healthy microbiome.
+Health experts know now is that eating prebiotic-containing foods on a consistent basis offers many benefits for your health, including:

 - decreasing inflammation